Skip to main content Skip to navigation

 Module Registration

-As an LM1D student, you can choose between the A and B versions.
+As an LM1D student you may choose between the A and B versions.
 The A version is an easier version as it is does not assume mathematics A Level (or equivalent).
-You can make use of the maths and stats drop in sessions that we will have during Weeks 1 and 2 and get some advice about which maths module would be best suited.
+Please make use of the Maths and Stats drop in sessions that we run in Weeks 1 and 2 and get some advice about which maths module would be best suited to your abilities.

 You could also view a lecture for both the A and B versions and look at the pre-recorded content for them, as that will give you a good idea about the content covered in each and hence which module is going to be the right one for you.